girijayaduvanshi/girijayaduvanshi/README.md

 ---

 ##  Fun fact
-I’m not affiliated with an institution—but I’ve launched research campaigns, presented at public events, contributed to AAVSO, Slooh, and Lasair, and built a full-stack observational practice from scratch.
-My telescope is my voice—and I’m just getting started. 🌌- 👋 Hi, I’m @girijayaduvanshi
+I’m not affiliated with an academic institution—but I’ve launched research campaigns, presented at public events, contributed to AAVSO, Slooh, and Lasair, and built a full-stack observational practice from scratch.
+My telescope is my voice—and I’m just getting started.

 <!---